‘I ran from mass shooting with my two girls in my arms - don’t blame mental illness’

 "The popping didn’t stop ... again it went ‘pop, pop, pop, pop, pop’ and I turned and I said ‘those are gun shots, run!’”

 Hours after the shooting, police announced they had arrested 22-year-old Robert E Crimo III, who is from the area, following a brief chase.
+Mr Crimo has been charged with seven counts of first-degree murder,

-It later emerged the ‘person of interest’ is an amateur rapper who goes by the stage name “Awake the Rapper” and has more than 16,000 listeners per month on his Spotify page with a net worth of $100,000 (£82,645).
+It later emerged he is an amateur rapper who goes by the stage name “Awake the Rapper” and has more than 16,000 listeners per month on his Spotify page with a net worth of $100,000 (£82,645).

 Nicolas Toledo, aged in his 70s, was the first victim identified late on Monday by his relatives.